 - 1. Remove the four (4) driver access doors from each individual active module by removing the four (4) bolt and washer sets of each door.
 Note the position of the flat washer and lock washer. - 2.
-Thread the drivers clockwise onto the horn throats.

-- 3. Hand tighten approximately a half turn after gasket engagement. - 4.
-Locate the two (2) wires tie wrapped near the end of the horn throat.
-Note the label on the back of the drivers and connect the solid wire to terminal 1 and the striped wire to terminal 2 and white jumpers from 1 to 2 as shown in "Figure 6 Driver Connections" on page 19.
+Thread the drivers clockwise onto the horn throats. - 3.
+Hand tighten approximately a half turn after gasket engagement. - 4.
+Locate the two (2) wires tie wrapped near the end of the horn throat. - 5.
+Note the label on the back of the drivers. - 6.
+Connect the solid wire to terminal 1, the striped wire to terminal 2, and white jumpers from 1 to 2 as shown in "Figure 6 Driver Connections" on page 20.

-Connecting driver wires out of phase may cause severe reduction in sound output.
+SOUND REDUCTION HAZARD: Connecting driver wires out of phase may cause severe reduction in sound output, which may result in serious injury or death.